richstokes/ZeroConfigDLNA/README.md

 Feel free to open an issue with the log output if you run into problems and I'll see if I can fix it.
 Use the `-v` flag to turn on verbose logging.

-## How It Works

-Curious about the technical details?
-Check out the [How It Works](how_it_works.md) documentation for a deep dive into DLNA, SSDP, and how this server is implemented.